anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 from).
 This ephemeral storage lives and dies with the container and is a directory on the worker node on which the container is running.
 Note, this means that the ephemeral storage is mounted locally in the worker node filesystem.
-The filesystem can also be physically external to the worker node (e.g. iSCSI, NFS, FC) but the container will still reference it as part of the local filesystem.
+The filesystem can be physically external to the worker node (e.g. iSCSI, NFS, FC) but the container will still reference it as part of the local filesystem.